Military recruitment lags 23% behind target

-(NewsNation) — Pentagon leaders announced that ongoing military recruitment is down 23% off their annual target.
+(NewsNation) — The U.S. military is down 23% off its annual target, Pentagon leaders announced.

 This comes as the military is boosting incentives to reel in recruits.